rido-min/pnp-ppr-sample-spec/README.md

 Based on the existing samples, create a new device to implement the [Themorstat Model](./models/Thermostat.json).

+The device should imlement the next interfaces:

+- The `Diagnostics` interface to  handle the `reboot` command and send the `workingset` as telemetry
-The device should handle the property update for `targetTemperature` and gradually increase/decrease the value of the telemetry being sent until the targetTemperature is set.
+- The `Temperature Sensor` to  handle the property updates for `targetTemperature` and gradually increase/decrease the value of the `currentTemperature` being sent until the targetTemperature is set.
+This value will be updated using a reported property and telemetry.
+- The `DeviceInformation` and `SDKInformation` to report custom values

+>Note: You can reuse the implementation of DeviceInformation and SDKInformation from the existing samples

 Validate the device with Azure IoT Explorer

 #### Things to try in the device app

-- Add Telemetry properties to the model and device code
+- Add Telemetry properties to the model and implement the device code
 - Combine telemetry messages with more than one property
 - Add a new command with complex types as input or output parameters
 - Update a property when the device is offline and verify it's applied when the device reconnects.